- Christmas & New Year

 Overnight in Mai Chau

 After breakfast, your private tour guide will pick you up and take you to the authentic Buoc village (travel time approximately 1 hour).
 On the way to Buoc village, you will pass by rice paddies and villages dotted with stilt houses.
-If you prefer, a bicycle ride can be arranged instead of the drive.
+If you prefer, a bicycle ride can be arranged instead of the road drive.
 Upon arriving at Buoc village, you will enjoy a leisurely stroll visiting and interacting with the local families.
-A tribal family will warmly welcome you into their stilt house where you will learn about their lifestyle, culture and customs.
-Afterwards, the family will prepare a delicious, homemade lunch for you.
+A tribal family will warmly welcome you into their stilt house, where you will learn about their lifestyle, culture, and customs.
+Afterward, they will prepare a delicious, homemade lunch for you.

 Overnight in Hanoi

-At around noon, you will return to the main harbor for a quick lunch before being transported back to Hanoi’s Noi Bai airport (travel time approximately 4 hours).
+At around noon, you will return to the main harbor where your driver is waiting to take you back to Hanoi’s Noi Bai airport to board a short flight to Hue.
 There will be a stop en route to visit the Ancient Pottery Village of Phu Lang.